fredshonorio/json-decoder/README.md

 decodeString("{\"ver\":0,\"name\":\"john\"}", versionedDecoder); // right("john")
 decodeString("{\"ver\":2,\"name\":\"john\"}", versionedDecoder); // left("unknown version 2");
 ```
+First we decode the object and test if it has a `ver`, then we pick a decoder based on `ver` and apply it to the same object.

 Extending a decoder to validate decoded values:
 ``` java
 Decoder<String> nonEmptyString = String.andThen(str -> str.isEmpty() ? fail("empty string") : succeed(str));